microsoft/cardboard-circuits/README.md

 ### No soldering required

-Connections between modules are made via crocodile clips and binder clips.
-Using a bit of aluminium foil, a binder clip and hot glue, kids are able to manufacture their own connection -- without having to learn soldering.
+Connections between modules are made via crocodile clips, binder clips or paper clips.
+Using common classroom materials, kids are able to manufacture their own modules -- without soldering.
 Just like Circuit Boards, modules can be connected together with tape, elastics and others.

 ![A switch module built with binder clips](/assets/switchbare.jpg)

-### Read (and write) the manual!
+### Modules are self-documented

 Kids use the cardboard to down a manual of the component they just built.